netmet1/constellation-node-automation/README.md

 Log into your node

->**NOTE**: The username of the box will be either `root` or whatever username you setup on the Node, when you set yourself up to join the constellation network.
+>**NOTE**: The username of the box will be either `root` or whatever username you setup on the Node.
+This was done when you set yourself up to join the constellation network.
 These instructions will use a user called `nodeuser`.

 Create a dedicated directory for your automation script.

+If you decide **not** to do a `git clone`, you may not want or need to create the `automation` folder, as git will create a new directory `constellation-node-automation` which would suffice.

+Without Git Clone, create the following:
 ```
 nodeuser@constellation-node:/# cd ~
 nodeuser@constellation-node:~# mkdir automation